2028 U Sports Men's Volleyball Championship

-The 2028 U Sports Men's Volleyball Championship is scheduled to be held in March 2028, in Saskatoon, Saskatchewan, to determine a national champion for the 2027–28 U Sports men's volleyball season.
+The 2028 U Sports Men's Volleyball Championship is scheduled to be held in March 2028, in Saskatoon, Saskatchewan, to determine the national champion for the 2027–28 U Sports men's volleyball season.

 Host

 The tournament is scheduled to be hosted by the University of Saskatchewan.
 It will be the third time that Saskatchewan has hosted the tournament, as the school previously hosted the U Sports championship in 1980 and 2015.